Austin Wrongful Death Attorneys

 - When parties were physically or mentally incapable of filing

-- If the negligence was not discovered until long after the death, such as with defective drugs, asbestos-related mesothelioma or hidden conditions
+- If the failure was not discovered until long after the death, such as with defective drugs, asbestos-related mesothelioma or hidden conditions

 Unless your case fits one of these exceptions, the statute of limitations will expire in two years, and you will lose your right to recover damages.
-Because the investigation and legal process in wrongful death law is so complex, it’s prudent to contact a wrongful death lawyer as soon as you are able.
+Because the investigation and legal process in wrongful death laws are so complex, it’s prudent to contact a wrongful death lawyer as soon as you are able.

-Wrongful death attorney Joel A. Levine has been protecting the rights of injured individuals and their family members for nearly a decade.
-From building a case to fighting for compensation in the courtroom, each part of your case will be handled with precision, care and understanding.
+Wrongful death attorney Joel A. Levine has protected the rights of injured individuals and their family members for nearly a decade.
+From building a case to fighting for compensation in the courtroom, each part of your case will be handled with precision, care, and understanding.
 We will examine the facts and create the most successful strategy to help you with your case.

 Contact the Law Office of Joel A. Levine, Personal Injury Lawyer, today to request a free consultation.
 We work with clients throughout central Texas and handle all wrongful death cases on a contingency basis.
 You won’t have to pay anything unless we win your case.
 If you’re unable to come to our offices in Austin TX, we’ll come to you or arrange a virtual consultation that fits your schedule.

 A wrongful death occurs when an injury causes a person’s death or a fetus’s failure to be born alive, the damage is caused by another person’s or entity’s “wrongful act, neglect, carelessness, unskillfulness, or default,” and the injured person would have been entitled to file a personal injury lawsuit had he or she lived or been born alive.
 (Tex.
 Civ.
 Prac. & Rem.
 Code §§ 71.001 to 71.003 (2021).)